View over Maligne Lake near Jasper in the Canadian Rockies

 Touring the Canadian Collection

-On my most recent visit to the National Gallery of Canada in February 2023, I entered the main Canadian collection from the moderns and traversed backwards to the colonial and pre-colonial eras.
+On my most recent visit to the National Gallery of Canada, I entered the main Canadian collection from the moderns and traversed backwards to the colonial and pre-colonial eras.
 Usually, I start old and end new, but I found going backwards was a refreshing way to get a different perspective on the collection.

 In addition to the large collection of Canadian art on the main floor, the National Gallery also includes a comprehensive collection of European and American art, and a large area devoted to contemporary work (most of which was kind of missable, to be honest).